GodotVR/gdleapmotion/README.md

 ---------

 I've only tested compiling on Windows using Visual Studio 2019.
-You need to have Python and Scons installed
+You need to have Python 3.x and Scons installed.
+As we'll be compiling using the 64bit toolset make sure you install the 64bit version of Python.

 You also need to download the leap motion SDK here: https://developer.leapmotion.com/